Quranaloneislam.net

 1. What is the greeting decreed by God in the Quran?

-The first question you need to ask yourself before reading this article is: “When you meet believers, how do you greet them exactly?”.
-Please say it aloud or in your mind.
+The first question we need to ask yourself is: “When you meet believers, how do you greet them exactly?”.
 Now, let’s compare with the Quran:

-(6:54) And when those who believe in our revelations [lit. “verses”] come to you, then say: “Salamun ‘alaykum!”
-(May Peace be upon you!).
-Your Lord decreed Mercy upon his own soul.
-He who commits evil out of ignorance, then repents thereafter and reforms, He is indeed Oft Forgiving, Most Merciful.
+(6:54) And when those who believe in our revelations [lit. “verses”] come to you, then say: “Salamun ‘alaykum!” (سَلَٰمٌ عَلَيْكُمْ = May Peace be upon you!).
+Your Lord has decreed Mercy unto Himself, so that whoever among you commits evil out of ignorance, then repents thereafter and reforms, then indeed, he will find Him Forgiving, Most Merciful.

-As we can see, greeting believers using the proper expression is a Quranic command and 6:54 defines it as “Salamun ‘alaykum!”, NOT as “Assalamu 'alaykum!”, the expression almost universally used in the Muslim world.
-The following verse is another example that true believers, following the example of the Quran are required to greet people properly:
+As we can see, greeting believers using the proper expression is a Quranic command and 6:54 defines it as “Salamun ‘alaykum!”, not as “Assalamu ‘alaykum!”, expression almost universally used throughout the Muslim world.
+The following verse is another example that true believers are required to greet people properly:

 (24:27) O you who believe, do not enter homes other than your homes, unless you have requested permission and have greeted its inhabitants.
 It is preferable for you, that you may reflect.